Department of Defense (DOD), General Services Administration (GSA), and National Aeronautics and Space Administration (NASA).

 Notice of request for public comments regarding an extension to an existing OMB clearance.

 Under the provisions of the Paperwork Reduction Act of 1995 (44 U.S.C.
-Chapter 35), the Federal Acquisition Regulation (FAR) Secretariat has submitted to the Office of Management and Budget (OMB) a request to review and approve an extension of a currently approved information collection requirement concerning U.S.-Flag Air Carriers Certification.
-A request for public comments was published in the Federal Register at 70 FR 24772, May 11, 2005.
+Chapter 35), the Federal Acquisition Regulation (FAR), Regulatory Secretariat (VPR) will be submitting to the Office of Management and Budget (OMB) a request to review and approve an extension of a currently approved information collection requirement concerning U.S.-Flag Air Carriers Certification.
+A request for public comments was published in the Federal Register at 73 FR 76004, December 15, 2008.
 No comments were received.

 Public comments are particularly invited on: Whether this collection of information is necessary for the proper performance of functions of the FAR, and whether it will have practical utility; whether our estimate of the public burden of this collection of information is accurate, and based on valid assumptions and methodology; ways to enhance the quality, utility, and clarity of the information to be collected; and ways in which we can minimize the burden of the collection of information on those who are to respond, through the use of appropriate technological collection techniques or other forms of information technology.